ranveeraggarwal/ranveeraggarwal.github.io/blog/_posts/2016-12-09-gsoc-dos-and-donts.markdown

 4. Most communities have difficulty levels on their ideas page.
 Choose the harder projects, you can be sure there’s little or no competition.
 Plus, no one expects you to complete 100% of such projects in a short span of 3 months.
 5. Get your application reviewed by multiple people before sending it across.
 6. Start by December if you’re applying by April [Credits: Kalpesh].

+Originally, an answer to [What do mentors see in a participant while selecting them for GSoC?](https://www.quora.com/What-do-mentors-see-in-a-participant-while-selecting-them-for-GSoC-What-skills-should-a-participant-posses-and-how-is-selection-done) on [Quora](https://www.quora.com/).